✦ Radian CCA-F · Fully Self-Contained

 Exam Traps & Common Wrong Answers

-The distractors that catch unprepared candidates — and why they're wrong
+The distractors that catch unprepared candidates — and exactly why they're wrong.

 Non-Existent Features (Always Wrong)